tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MongoDB/操作指南/管理实例/编辑实例标签_intl_en.md

 TencentDB for MongoDB allows you to edit instance tags in the console for easier instance management.

 ## Background
 A tag consists of a tag key and value.
 It can be used to tag TencentDB for MongoDB instances.
-If you have multiple types of resources under your Tencent Cloud account which are correlated in many ways, and your resources are growing and becoming increasingly difficult to manage, you can use tags to group and categorize resources that have the same purpose or are associated with each other.
-In this way, when performing daily OPS or locating problems, you can quickly search for resources and perform batch operations for more efficient OPS.
+If you have multiple types of resources under your Tencent Cloud account which are correlated in many ways, and your resources are growing and becoming increasingly difficult to manage, you can use tags to group and categorize resources that serve the same purpose or are associated with each other.
+In this way, when performing daily Ops or troubleshooting, you can quickly search for resources and perform batch operations for more efficient Ops.

-## Version Description
+## Version requirements
 Currently, TencentDB for MongoDB 4.2, 4.0, 3.6, and 3.2 support tag management.

 ## Billing